schilkp/schilkp.github.io/content/blog/2026-01-19-nvim_local_conf.md

 For reference, here are some of the things which I often do in my local config files:
 - Install and enable additional plugins, as shown above.
-- Enable additional LSP servers from `lsp-config.nvim`.
+- Enable additional LSP servers from `nvim-lspconfig`.
 - Disable LSP servers that I have usually enabled.
 - Configure local, project-specific LSP servers, such as the aforementioned MLIR and TableGen LSPs.